priti-daksh/OIBSIP/README.md

 # 📋 Task 3 - To-Do Web App

-A simple and responsive To-Do List web application developed as part of the Oasis Infobyte Web Development Internship.
+A simple and responsive To-Do List web application developed as part of the **Oasis Infobyte Web Development Internship**.

+## 📌 About the Project

+This project is an interactive To-Do List application that allows users to manage their daily tasks efficiently.

 ## ✨ Features